Showing posts with label ocean. Show all posts

 We stopped at Burger King for lunch.

-After we finished lunch we stopped and walked along the Ocean, Gulf.
+After lunch, we stopped and walked along the Ocean and gulf.

-My sister’s house was along the waterfront, which was 10 feet from the inlet.
+My sister's house was along the waterfront, 10 feet from the inlet.

-In this area, there were boats docked and where you could fish, and swim.
+In this area, boats were docked, and you could fish and swim.

-My sister cooked a seafood dinner and after dinner, we walked down to the beach.
+My sister cooked a seafood dinner, and we walked down to the beach after dinner.

 We picked up seashells and watched the setting sun.